|

 SOTAwatch via SPOTlite, or answer the contest stations if an event was on.

+This all worked fine before 4pm.
 From Shining Tor G/SP-004, we headed along the

 lanes via Bottom o'th' Oven, Forest Chapel, Wildboarclough, Wincle and